Iceland Highlands Photo Workshop

 Trip Does NOT Include:

-- Travel to and from Iceland.
+- Travel to and from your home to Iceland.

 - Airport transfers

-- Food and beverages, other than breakfast
+- Food and beverages other than hotel breakfasts.

-- Gratuities for photo guides, local guides and/or drivers
+- Gratuities for photo guides, local guides and/or drivers.

 A 50% deposit is required to secure your spot.
 The remaining balance will be charged 90 days prior to the workshop.
+Please see our Terms and Conditions for more details.

 - Moderately strenuous hiking may be required to reach some locations.
+Participants should have good balance, mobility, and fitness.

 - It is very likely that we will experience every type of weather.
 Warm sunshine, gale force winds, and rain are all possible within the same day.
+Come prepared!
 See the gear list further down.

 - We highly recommend travel insurance to cover any non-refundable fees or medical costs.
 We have partnered with Squaremouth, a website that allows you to compare policies from multiple providers to choose the best one for you.

 - The Highlands are absolutely stunning from the ground, but equally amazing from above.
 If you own a drone, you are welcome to bring it along.
+Make sure you bring plenty of extra batteries to hold you through the day.

 - The instructors will be available throughout the trip to help you with your images and post-processing.